Morgan Stanley lifts Telefonaktiebolaget LM Ericsson [publ] [ERIC] price estimate. Who else is bullish?

 Sponsored

+Electric vehicles (EV) are becoming common in our cities and highways as the automotive industry, governments, and consumers seek alternatives to fossil-fueled cars and look toward sustainable climate-friendly transportation.
+In order for drivers to efficiently plan their journey, they rely on charging stations along their route.
+As a result, EV charging companies have a major business opportunity – with a right selection and implementation of cellular IoT enabled use cases.

+The results of the trading session contributed to over 5791404 shares changing hands.
+Over the past one week, the price volatility of Telefonaktiebolaget LM Ericsson (publ) stands at 1.91% while the volatility over the past one month is 2.29%.

-Compared to the average trading volume of 10.95M shares, ERIC reached a trading volume of 6843048 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ERIC stock reached $20.23 billion, with 3.33 billion shares outstanding and 2.98 billion shares in the current float.
+Compared to the average trading volume of 10.68M shares, ERIC reached a trading volume of 5791404 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Telefonaktiebolaget LM Ericsson [publ] [ERIC]?